eBay/tsv-utils/docs/BuildingWithLTO.md

 The pre-built binaries available from the [releases page](https://github.com/eBay/tsv-utils-dlang/releases) are compiled with LTO for both D libraries and the TSV utilities code.
 This is not enabled by default when building from source code.
 The reason is simple: LTO is still an early stage technology.
 Testing on a wider variety of platforms is needed before making it the default.

-However, LTO builds are enabled by setting makefile parameters.
+However, LTO builds can be enabled by setting makefile parameters.
 Testing with the built-in test suite should provide confidence in the resulting applications.
 The TSV utilities makefile takes care of invoking both `ldc-build-runtime` and `ldc2` with the necessary parameters.

 **Prerequisites:**
   * LDC 1.5.0 or later.
-See the project [README](https://github.com/ldc-developers/ldc/blob/master/README.md) for installation instructions.
+See the LDC project [README](https://github.com/ldc-developers/ldc/blob/master/README.md) for installation instructions.
   * TSV utilities source code, 1.15.0-beta3 or later
   * Linux or macOS. macOS requires Xcode 9.0.1 or later.